Road Scenes Segmentation Across Different Domains by Disentangling Latent Representations: Methodology

-Feature vectors are pushed towards the same global average norm value, regardless of their labeling.
-This removes any bias generated by heterogeneous pixel-class distribution in semantic labels, which, for example, would cause the most frequent classes to show larger norm than the average.
-The constraint of Eq.~\ref{eq:norm} forces the inter-class alignment step, \ie, it ensures that norms are progressively aligned throughout the training process towards a common value for all the classes, while guaranteeing the value does not decrease significantly.
-In other words, the goal value is computed on the source samples and it is the same for both datasets.
+This objective is applied in a completely unsupervised manner, the vector norms are forced to align to the same value regardless of their class.
+In this way we remove the bias generated by heterogeneous pixel-class distribution in semantic labels, that, for example, lead features of the most frequent classes to have larger norms than average.
+The constraint of Eq.~(\ref{eq:norm}) forces the inter-class alignment step, \ie, it promotes gradual alignment of the norms towards a target common to all categories, while discouraging the value of such target to decrease too rapidly.
 An additional benefit of rescaling the loss by the norm target is that the loss gradients will be limited in magnitude and, therefore, more stable.